sayaliwalke30/Hadoop-Mapreduce/Readme.md

 ## Data Analysis on Big Data demonstatred using single node Hadoop Cluster
-#### I have created a single node hadoop cluster on virtual machine and performed all the map reduce on it
+#### I have created a single node hadoop cluster on virtual machine and performed all the map reduce analysis on it

 ### /**